pit-ray/win-vind-docs-test/index.md

 layout: full
 homepage: true
 disable_anchors: true
-title: Home - win-vind
+title: Home
-descripption: "Document of win-vind"
+description: Vim Key Binder for Windows
 ---

-# Vim Key Binder for Windows

 ## Description
 **win-vind** provides a lightweight hybrid UI system of CUI and GUI for Windows.
 And everything is inspired by Vim and its plugins.
 Simply put, it is a Vim-oriented toy box consisting of various useful features.